-Who will pay for the extra costs incurred by the counties to implement Raise the Age?
+Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 The criteria for demonstrating financial hardship is determined by the Financial Restructuring Board’s statutory criteria or the Office of the State Comptroller’s fiscal stress factors.
 If the locality does not adhere to the tax cap, or meet FRB or OSC fiscal stress factors, the Division of Budget will determine whether fiscal hardship is demonstrated, factors include: incremental cost of RTA; changes in state or federal aid payments; extraordinary costs, such as a disaster; infrastructure costs; growth in tax receipts; prepayment of expenses; fund balances, reserves, and surpluses; and control board oversight.
-The timeframe for applying for a waiver are under development and will be issued as soon as possible.
 The Division of the Budget will make the determinations as to whether a county/NYC has demonstrated financial hardship consistent with the established criteria.
-Eligible counties could begin to receive 100% State funding beginning in State Fiscal Year 2018-19.

 Who will pay for the costs incurred by local Sheriff’s departments as the result of transporting youth to new facilities created by the Raise the Age legislation?

-The State will reimburse 100% of county costs associated with the transport of youth by the applicable county sheriff that would not have otherwise occurred absent Raise the Age legislation.
+The State will reimburse counties for actual costs associated with the transport of youth to and from detention facilities that would not have otherwise occurred absent Raise the Age legislation.
+OCFS will utilize its existing, county-based claiming mechanisms to process requests for reimbursement.

 Is there any funding for the development of new local specialized secure juvenile detention facilities for older youth that the counties will be required to use per the Raise the Age legislation?